National Geographic Traveller Magazine City Map Illustrations

 Hand-Lettering: The Local Vernacular

-Embracing the 'outsider' role, I dive into observing distant lands with fresh eyes.
-As contradictory as it sounds,I feel that distance helps bring me closer to a place's essence.
-The outsider’s gaze is a superpower to an illustrator!
-It’s a fresh vantage point, helping me uncover those unique quirks and cultural nuances that stand out precisely because they're unfamiliar.
+Embracing the 'outsider' role, I approach distant places with fresh eyes.
+As contradictory as it sounds, I feel that distance helps bring me closer to a place's essence.
+The outsider’s gaze is a kind of superpower to an illustrator - a fresh vantage point that helps me spot the quirks and cultural nuances that stand out precisely because they're unfamiliar.

 In this way, I love to draw inspiration from the typography spotted in architecture, local storefronts and signage, when I’m hand lettering.
-It feels like expressing the words and names in a sympathetic vernacular, letterforms mixing like voices!
+It feels like expressing the words and names in a sympathetic vernacular, letterforms mixing like voices.
 These influences all contributed to city maps that don’t just guide you from A to B, but that shares the secret lowdown on alleyway bars and the tastiest street food!

 A Palette of Local Inspiration